Psaha1995/Dual-Clock-Asynchronous-FIFO/README.md

 image Behavioural Simulation Result for the Testbench attached

-Results: ◦ Designed Asynchronous FIFO in Verilog, synthesised & verified the design in Xilinx Vivado. ◦ Synchronization of FIFO pointers is accomplished using Gray Code to avoid multi-bit signal transitions. ◦ Implemented 2 Flip-Flop Synchronizer to avoid meta-stability issues in CDC
+Results: ◦ Designed Asynchronous FIFO in Verilog, synthesised & verified the design in Modelsim. ◦ Synchronization of FIFO pointers is accomplished using Gray Code to avoid multi-bit signal transitions. ◦ Implemented 2 Flip-Flop Synchronizer to avoid meta-stability issues in CDC

 Reference - Simulation and Synthesis Techniques for Asynchronous FIFO Design ,Clifford E. Cummings, Sunburst Design, Inc.